 Know that it’s ok to do that for you without feeling guilty even if your spouse is not excited about it.
 It’s your dreams and your goals.
 They can work independently of his.
 Otherwise, you will find yourself becoming more resentful towards your spouse.

 I call it the unmet achievement of your goals and dreams.
-You will find yourself resenting your spouse for something that you truly wanted to do or believed in.
+You will find yourself resenting your spouse for something that you truly wanted to do or believe in.

 Therefore, give yourself the opportunity to work on yourself and your goals independently of your partner.
 It will make you happy at the end of the day.